-Today we are going to talk about The Four Pillars of Financial Success.
-These are the pillars that we build throughout our financial lives, and it’s important to see every financial action we take as building toward one, some, or all of these pillars.
+Today we are going to talk about The Four Pillars of Your Financial Life.
+These are the pillars that we build, year after year and decade after decade, and it’s important to see every financial action we take as building toward one, some, or all of these pillars.

 We will also be discussing maximizing your income and cutting your expenses (along with budgeting) in order to put as much money as you can toward paying off bad debt.
 This may sound like a chore, but it’s actually really fun once you start seeing your income going up and your debt going down.

 Despite the emoji, I’m actually not talking about birthday presents here.
 I’m talking about gifts that will make a significant impact in other people’s lives.
-Because most Millennials are not at a point in their lives where they can start giving at this level, we will only occasionally touch on topics such as funding children’s college educations and also picking a charity and sticking with it.
+These are things like funding children’s college educations and giving to reputable charities.

 Although we build all of these pillars at any given point in our financial lives, each decade tends to focus on one or two more than the others.
 Now there are exceptions, but for most of us, our financial timelines are going to look like this:

 We are primarily focusing on paying off massive debt and getting started on building massive wealth.
-This is where most Millennials are at.
+This is where most Millennials and Post-Millennials are at.